High-Speed Internet Services

 Background

 Today, high-speed internet access, commonly referred to as broadband, is essential.
-It enables older adults to benefit fully from technologies that improve quality of life and allow them to age in place.
-This includes online applications that enable people to receive telehealth services (see also Telehealth), connect with friends and family, shop for groceries and other items, work from home, stream entertainment options, engage in lifelong learning activities, and more.
+It enables older adults to benefit fully from technologies that improve their quality of life and allow them to age in place.
+For example, online applications enable people to receive telehealth services (see also Telehealth policy).
+The technology also permits them to connect with friends and family, shop for groceries and other items, work from home, stream entertainment options, engage in lifelong learning activities, and more.

-Three issues must be addressed to ensure that everyone is able to take advantage of the many products and services that high-speed internet facilitates.
+Three issues must be addressed to ensure that everyone is able to take advantage of the many applications and services that high-speed internet facilitates.

-• Availability: Communities need the infrastructure to be able to offer high-speed infrastructure.
-Yet availability is lacking in many parts of the country, particularly many lower-income and rural areas.
+- Availability: Communities need high-speed internet access infrastructure.
+Yet this availability is lacking in many parts of the country, particularly in many lower-income and rural areas.
 Further, the service must have the capacity to support current and future needs.

-• Affordability: Availability is insufficient if the service and applicable equipment are not affordable for all people.
-Even when price competition is present, households with low and moderate incomes often need a subsidy to be able to afford service.
+- Affordability: Availability is insufficient if the service and appropriate equipment are not affordable for all people.
+Even when some price competition is present, households with low and moderate incomes often need a subsidy to be able to afford service.

-• Digital literacy: People who have high-speed internet service in their homes need digital literacy skills to be able to benefit from it.
-Moreover, approximately one-third of those who are offline have incomes above the traditional thresholds for subsidized programs.
+- Digital literacy: People with high-speed internet service in their homes need digital literacy skills to benefit from it.
 They may benefit from education about the value of connectivity and technology use.

 Table 1